Kahn/freetel/mini-asterisk-gui/README.txt

 /etc/zapata.conf, so you may need this set up correctly for your analog hardware.
 On the IP0X this happens automatically.

+The scripts need to run as root to run asterisk commands.
+This is probably OK an on IP0X but not a good idea on an x86.
+I am not happy with this security model and would appreciate any suggestions on how to improve it.

 [[install]]
 Installation
 ------------